shekharpro/dev_machine_setup/README.md

 # dev_machine_setup
 Script to install common used tools on a new Mac (WIP)

 This repo contains scripts to configure new OS X dev machines.
-The script will install/upgrade Xcode command few utility and development tools.
+The script will install/upgrade few utilities and development tools.

 Configuring a new computer